MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

   - PHYHYD - hydrostatic pressure potential anomaly (m\ :sup:`2`/s\ :sup:`2`)
   - UVEL, VVEL, WVEL - the zonal, meridional, and vertical velocity components respectively (m/s)

-Note that we do not specify a parameter :varlink:`levels`, so all depth levels will be included in the output.
+Here we did not specify parameter :varlink:`levels`, so all depth levels will be included in the output.
-An example of syntax to limit which depths are output is ``levels(1:5,2) = 1.,2.,3.,``, which would dump just the top three depth levels.
+An example of syntax to limit which depths are output is ``levels(1:5,2) = 1.,2.,3.,``, which would dump just the top three levels.
-Similar to list 1, we specify an output file name via parameter :varlink:`fileName`, and here specify a time-average period of 157,680,000 seconds (5 years) through parameter :varlink:`frequency`.
+We again specify an output file name via parameter :varlink:`fileName`, and here specify a time-average period of 157,680,000 seconds (5 years) through parameter :varlink:`frequency`.

 .. _baroc_stat_diags: